 Presidents at US colleges and universities

 The opening workshop will have you reflecting on key themes, turning points, and people in your career.
 After discovering what those experiences reveal about your values, a partner exercise will help you reimagine how you can be your best self at work, at home, and everywhere in between.

 Hear from women who hold senior leadership positions about their personal journeys.
 What did they wish they’d known at key milestones in their careers?
 What advice would they give to their younger selves?
 Learn how these outstanding women overcame barriers to reach where they are today.

 After uncovering the biggest barriers women face, this interactive session will empower each attendee to design a plan for reaching their next major goal, whether it's an individual career ambition or a program for creating change on campus.

-Jennifer McCary currently serves as Assistant Vice President for Student Affairs and Title IX Coordinator at Bowling Green State University.
+Jennifer McCary is currently Chief Diversity and Belonging Officer at Bowling Green State University, where she previously served as Assistant Vice President for Student Affairs and Title IX Coordinator.
 She is a nationally recognized expert in Title IX and sexual assault prevention and education and has proven a tremendous asset to BGSU.